What’s The Big Idea?

 The facilitator closes out the review session, thanking all participants for showing up with their whole selves and dismisses the meeting.

-Performance Review Followup
+Round Table Review Followup

-The roundtable feedback received will only help change things forward to the extent that it gets acted upon.
+The feedback received will only help change things forward to the extent that it gets acted upon.

-Within a week after the performance review, the reviewee and their manager and/or coach will have a 1-on-1 to talk about the feedback received, as well as plans for the reviewee’s long-term development and growth.
+Within a week after the round table review, the reviewee and their manager and/or coach will have a 1-on-1 to talk about the feedback received, as well as plans for the reviewee’s long-term development and growth.
 Perhaps items are added to the teams’ continuous learning matrix.How many of us look forward to the annual performance review?
 Whether you are on the presenting or receiving side of things... is it the highlight of the year?
 Click To Tweet